krystalcode/go-mantis-shrimp/README.md

 ## Architecture
 Even though the architecture is still a subject for debate, we aim to create an extensible and scalable microservices architecture.
 Currently the following components exist:
-* Trigger API: for triggering evaluation of a watch.
+* Watch API: for managing watches and triggering their evaluation.
-* Trigger Scheduler: plugin for triggering evaluation of a watch (via Trigger API) in regular intervals
+* Watch Scheduler: plugin for triggering evaluation of a watch (via Watch API) in regular intervals
 * Action API: for triggering an action
 * Action Chat Message: plugin for sending a message to a chat application e.g. Rocket Chat, Slack, HipChat etc.